Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Summary and outlook

-\textbf{\textit{Summary and outlook.}}---The near-future discovery of ultra-high-energy (UHE) neutrinos, with energies larger than 100~PeV, would bring transformative progress to astrophysics and fundamental physics.
+The near-future discovery of UHE neutrinos, with energies larger than 100~PeV, would bring transformative progress to astrophysics and fundamental physics.
 Their flavor composition is a particularly versatile probe of both, yet is notoriously difficult to measure, since different neutrino flavors make similar signals in the detectors.

 We propose a new strategy to measure the UHE flavor composition that does not rely on individual UHE detectors having flavor-identification capabilities.
 Combining the indistinct detection of all flavors of one detector---in our work, the radio array of IceCube-Gen2---with the innate sensitivity to predominantly $\nu_\tau$ of another one---in our work, GRAND---begets access to the fraction of UHE $\nu_\tau$.
 This could be achieved even under conservative conditions: even if the neutrino flux is low, with 10--20 events detected in 10 years, and using intermediate versions of GRAND, one fourth or one tenth of its full planned size.